 5. “Greek goddess” wig with gold beads and gold metallic ribbon.
 Minoan hairstyles were very elaborate, as you can see from the illustrations.
 Unless you can do that with your own hair, a wig like this is probably the best bet.
 It’s actually easier to work with a wig, since you can set it in front of you while you attach the beads and ribbon.
 We used the gold beads to wrap the crown of the wig as well as the bangs line, and then ran vertical rows between them.
 The metallic ribbon encircles the wig at the bangs line.
 Bobby pins are your friend.

 6. Jewelry from Firemountain Gems.
 Firemountain sells to everyone at wholesale prices, so it’s a great place to stock up on jewelry.
 Our selections pay homage to the patterns and materials beloved by the Minoans.
-Clockwise from top left in the composite image: a gold bead necklace with carved gemstone leaves; a cuff bracelet with a spiral pattern; a set of 10 mixed bead bracelets; and a pair of gold-and-rhodium earrings with a Greek key design (related to the Minoan meander).
+Clockwise from top left in the composite image: a glass bead necklace; a cuff bracelet; a set of 10 mixed bead bracelets; and a pair of gold-and-rhodium earrings with a Greek key design (related to the Minoan meander).

 Shoes: Minoan footwear was interesting.
 Indoors people usually went barefoot, but outside they wore shoes.
 Crete is a rocky place, and the inhabitants favored closed-toe shoes and boots.
 Some of the paintings show Minoans wearing calf-high and ankle-high boots; others depict low shoes combined with what looks for all the world like athletic socks.
-We decided that purple booties would look good with our queen costume.
-The Nixon boots from Chinese Laundry are a rich plum color:
+We decided that purple boots would look good with our queen costume.
+The Cookie boots by Story come in a beautiful rich purple: